Cervical screening saves lives

 - are aged between 25 and 74

-- have ever been sexually active
+- have ever had any sexually contact

 - are a woman or person with a cervix.